Grab's Uber deal still has some obstacles to navigate

 Singapore’s antitrust agency told Reuters it would consider Go-Jek and taxi companies such as ComfortDelgro Corp (CMDG.SI) as part of the market as it determines competition during its investigation of the Grab-Uber deal.

 The interim measures proposed by the Competition and Consumer Commission of Singapore require Uber and Grab to maintain their pre-transaction independent pricing and not share any confidential data.

-This week Grab presented the agency with written proposals on the deal.
+The commission said on Friday that Uber would put off shutting down its app in Singapore by a week until April 15.

+It addded that it was reviewing proposals from both Grab and Uber to address its concerns.

+Grab said it had “productive discussions” with the anti-competition agency on the alternative proposals, adding that thousands of former Uber drivers had signed up to Grab’s platform.

-Uber to declined to comment.
-Grab had no immediate comment and referred to a previous statement in which it said the deal did not decrease competition and was beneficial to both riders and drivers.
+Grab has said the deal did not decrease competition and was beneficial to both riders and drivers.

 “At this juncture, regulators don’t have much recourse since the assets being transferred from Uber to Grab are of little consequence.
 So even if the asset transfer is blocked, Grab’s goal, which is to push Uber out of Southeast Asia, has already been achieved,” said Corrine Png, chief executive of research firm Crucial Perspective.